dbrennand/dbrennand.github.io/content/blog/blog-github-pages-hugo.md

 Next, open the file, write your post's content and save the file.

-To see your site rendered run the following command: `hugo server -D` and paste the following URL into your browser: `http://localhost:1313/`.
+To see your site rendered run the command: `hugo server -D` and paste the following URL into your browser: `http://localhost:1313/`.

 **NOTE**: Once you have finished writing your post, set `draft: true` at the top of the file to *false*.